billbuchanan/pqc_signatures/README.md

 - [ ] Create basic setup script and makefiles to compile various algorithm source code that can later be used within performance measuring scripts
 - [ ] Determine if possible to remove redundant copies of the reference-code and instead create the security variations through combined Makefiles
 - [ ] Determine the cause and resolve memory issue with perk-256-short-3 and perk-256-short-5 variations
+- [ ] Determine the cause and resolve signature verification issue with perk-256-short-3 and perk-256-short-5 variations

 ### Algorithms Still to be Implemented based of Main Branch